All Products

 No

-Model used for inference in the task.
+The model used for inference in this job.

 Convert a JSONL file to a CSV file